vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 The TTL flag allows the user to specify the backup retention period with the value specified in hours, minutes and seconds in the form `--ttl 24h0m0s`.
 If not specified, a default TTL value of 30 days will be applied.

+If backup fails to delete, a label `velero.io/gc-failure=<Reason>` will be added to the backup custom resource.

+You can use this label to filter and select backups that failed to delete.

+Implemented reasons are:
+- BSLNotFound: Backup storage location not found
+- BSLCannotGet: Backup storage location cannot be retrieved from the API server for reasons other than not found
+- BSLReadOnly: Backup storage location is read-only

 ## Object storage sync

 Velero treats object storage as the source of truth.
 It continuously checks to see that the correct backup resources are always present.
 If there is a properly formatted backup file in the storage bucket, but no corresponding backup resource in the Kubernetes API, Velero synchronizes the information from object storage to Kubernetes.